liminm/pjkj/INSTALL.md

 ## 1. Package installation

-To install the gameserver globally package on your device, run
+To install the gameserver package system-wide on your system, run
 ```
 sudo -H pip3 install --system .
 ```
 inside of the top level repo folder.
-This will install the package to your system.
+This will install the package for all users, so your webserver user (e.g. `www-data`) can use it as well.
 You can test this by leaving the folder and running `import pjkiserver` in the python3 shell from a different user.

 ## 2. Web server